This is a jambalaya of rice combined with vegetables, chicken and a little smoked ham. Full of flavour.

 Preparation:15min › Cook:35min › Ready in:50min

-- Cut the chicken into 2 cm cubes.
+Cut the chicken into 2cm cubes.
 Sprinkle with the Cajun seasoning and the sage, making sure that the chicken is coated all over.
-Heat 1 tbsp of the oil in a large flameproof casserole dish over a medium–high heat, add the chicken and fry for about 5 minutes, stirring frequently, until the cubes are browned on all sides.
+Heat 1 tablespoon of the oil in a large flameproof casserole dish over a medium–high heat, add the chicken and fry for about 5 minutes, stirring frequently, until the cubes are browned on all sides.
 Remove from the pan with a slotted spoon.

 Add the remaining oil to the pan with the onion, green capsicum and celery, then fry for about 2 minutes, stirring.
 Add the garlic and basmati rice and fry for another minute.